KWARC/jobad/doc/md/api/undocumented.md

 # Undocumented API
 The following API functionailty is currently not documented at all or the documenattion is not up-to-date:

-* new Toolbar API - completely undocumented
+* new Toolbar API
+* .Setup.enabled
+* .Setup.disabled
+* .focused
+* .unfocused
+* Events focus, unfocus